Evelyn Emmet, Baroness Emmet of Amberley

 Evelyn Violet Elizabeth Emmet, Baroness Emmet of Amberley DL (née Rodd; 18 March 1899 – 10 October 1980) was a British Conservative Party politician.
+She was the Member of Parliament for East Grinstead from 1955 to 1965, when she was elevated to the House of Lords.

 Early life

 Emmet was the daughter of Lilias Georgina (Guthrie) and the diplomat Rennell Rodd, 1st Baron Rennell.
+She was born in Cairo, where her father was working at the time.
 Among her siblings were Francis Rodd, 2nd Baron Rennell (who married the Hon.
 Mary Constance Vivian Smith), Hon.
 Gloria Rodd (wife of painter Simon Elwes), Hon.
 Peter Rodd (who married Nancy Mitford, one of the famous Mitford sisters), and Hon.
 Gustaf Rodd (who married Yvonne Mary Marling, daughter of diplomat Sir Charles Murray Marling).

 She was educated at St Margaret's School, Bushey and at Lady Margaret Hall, Oxford.